-The ceremony took place during a Mass on September 17 at St Joseph the Worker Church in Chicago, Illinois, where Manuel was feted alongside three of his Verbite brothers.
+The ceremony took place during a Mass on September 17 at St Joseph the Worker Church in Wheeling, Illinois, where Manuel was feted alongside three of his Verbite brothers.
 The event was preceded by a prayer vigil for the men on the previous night.

 “We gather this morning here to rejoice and be grateful,” said Fr.
 Quang Duc Dinh, SVD, superior of the order’s Chicago Province, during the livestreamed liturgy on Saturday.

 “This is the day that the Lord has made.
 Let us rejoice and be glad.”

 The event marked the second time this year that the SVDs have celebrated an African American progressing to the priesthood, following the ordination of Fr Carl Gales, SVD in the same province this spring.